| Before I get started with the factual information, now that I've had years to put this chapter of my life into some kind of perspective... Who

 the court to recognize what is happening to the children & ordering the obsessed alienator

 into conjoint counseling with a high-conflict counselor.
+You must also be very persistent

 in maintaining your visitation.
 Some courts will stop visitation with the idea that the child & the mother will calm down